composer/composer/doc/04-schema.md

 The config of dependencies is ignored.
 This makes the `config` field `root-only`.

-If you clone one of those dependencies to work on it, then that package is the root package.
-The `composer.json` is identical, but the context is different.

 > **Note:** A package can be the root package or not, depending on the context.
 > For example, if your project depends on the `monolog` library, your project
 > is the root package.
 However, if you clone `monolog` from GitHub in order to